drupal-media/d8-guide/modules/entity_browser/configuration.md

 ```

-Above configuration defines an entity browser that:
+The above configuration defines an entity browser that:
 - is displayed in an iFrame 650px by 500px in size,
-- is displayed when user clicks on "Select entities" link,
+- is displayed when the user clicks on "Select entities" link,
 - has no selection display,
 - displays widgets as tabs,
 - comes with two widgets:
-  # file upload widget that upload files in public:// directory,
+  - a "file upload" widget that uploads files in the public:// directory,
-  # view browsing/selection widget that uses "entity_browser_1" display of "files_entity_browser" view.
+  - a "view" browsing/selection widget that uses the display "entity_browser_1" of the view  "files_entity_browser".

 - **name:** Unique machine name.
 - **label:** Human readable name.